The Offs: History

-In 1978, The Offs self-released their first record - a 7" single featuring a cover of the Slickers' Johnny Too Bad with the Billy Hawk-penned 624803 on the B-side.
+In 1978, The Offs self-released their first record - a 7" single featuring a cover of the Slickers' Johnny Too Bad, which was championed in Europe by Emperor Rosko on Radio Luxembourg.
+The B-side was the Billy Hawk-penned 624803.
 A subsequent release in the same year was Everyone's a Bigot, with Zero Degrees on the B-side, which was the first-ever release on San Francisco's 415 Records.
-That song later appeared on the Alternative Tentacles hardcore/art punk compilation Let Them Eat Jellybeans.
+That song later appeared on the Alternative Tentacles hardcore/art punk compilation Let Them Eat Jellybeans!.
 Another early release was "You Fascinate Me."
 Lead singer Don Vinil was known for his outrageous on-stage behavior.
 Fellow San Francisco punk group, Dead Kennedys played their first show with the Offs in 1978.
 They often played at San Francisco's Mabuhay Gardens.

 The Offs also went through a number of bassists, including Denny Boredom (Denny DeGorio), Olga de Volga and Fast Floyd.
 Eric Peterson joined as bassist in 1980, shortly after the group decamped San Francisco for New York where they quickly became a regular fixture at such New York institutions as the Mudd Club, Danceteria and Max's Kansas City.
 The Offs counted among their fans and friends numerous people in the downtown New York art/music scene, including artists Jean-Michel Basquiat, Keith Haring, musician and actor Richard Edson, who played trumpet with the band, and Glenn O'Brien, the peripatetic chronicler of the scene for Andy Warhol's Interview magazine.

 In 1984, David Ferguson's label CD Presents released a full-length album for the band called The Offs First Record, with artwork by Basquiat.